-- 7.2 As set out in the introduction to this document, this IDP identifies the key infrastructure required to specifically support the development set out in the Local Plan.
+- 7.1 As set out in the introduction to this document, this IDP identifies the key infrastructure required to specifically support the development set out in the Local Plan.
 Such infrastructure is required to ensure that future development is accompanied by the services and facilities needed to deliver sustainable communities.
-To achieve that goal, it is also important that infrastructure is provided in advance of or at least alongside development, and so a key element will be to understand timescales and delivery requirements. - 7.3 There will be some infrastructure elements that will lag due to the nature of the way that they are funded.
+To achieve that goal, it is also important that infrastructure is provided in advance of or at least alongside development, and so a key element will be to understand timescales and delivery requirements. - 7.2 There will be some infrastructure elements that will lag due to the nature of the way that they are funded.
 These generally relate to services such as health and emergency services where funding is based on population increases.
-Large scale developments may result in some phasing of infrastructure provision as a developer may need to construct and sell several dwellings to generate finance for the next phase of development, including its associated infrastructure. - 7.4 Table 6 shows the specific infrastructure required to mitigate the impacts of the sites allocate din the development strategy (figure 2).
+Large scale developments may result in some phasing of infrastructure provision as a developer may need to construct and sell several dwellings to generate finance for the next phase of development, including its associated infrastructure. - 7.3 Table 6 shows the specific infrastructure required to mitigate the impacts of the sites allocated in the development strategy (figure 2).
 Service/infrastructure providers were consulted on the overall strategy and provided with site specific plans for each site and asked to provide detail on any requirements they foresee.
-An example of the pro-forma circulated to service providers can be seen in Appendix 1. - 7.5 Table 6 identifies projects by site, including delivery organisation, cost, anticipated funding source, funding shortfall, timing and prioritisation.
-The requirements evidenced by providers will form the basis of the mitigation requirements identified in the Publication Local Plan site allocation policies.
+An example of the pro-forma circulated to service providers can be seen in Appendix 1.
+The table identifies projects by site, including delivery organisation, cost, anticipated funding source, funding shortfall, timing and prioritisation.
+The requirements evidenced by providers will form the basis of the mitigation requirements identified in the Publication Local Plan site allocation policies. - 7.4 Table 7 sets out requirements and projects that have been identified through evidence studies and from responses from service providers that apply to sites across the borough.
+Contributions will be sought towards these projects through a combination of developer contributions and other funding where identified.
+Section 106 contributions will be appropriate for some projects such as highways and active travel schemes, health and green infrastructure.
+In other cases, it would be anticipated that CIL would provide a future revenue source such as Green Infrastructure schemes Social Infrastructure projects.